deepfabric/elasticell/README.md

 Grow Elasticell as your business grows.
 You can increase the capacity simply by adding more machines.

 - __Strong consistent persistence storage__
-You can think of Elasticell as a single-machine NoSQL which provide 7*24 service and has zero downtime.
 Elasticell put your data on multiple machines as replication without worrying about consistency.
 Elasticell makes your application use redis as a database and not just only the cache.

+- __High availability__
+All of the three components, PD, Cell and Proxy, can tolerate the failure of some instances without impacting the availability of the entire cluster.

 ## Roadmap